YuhangSong/Arena-BuildingToolkit/README.md

 <img src="./images/ID_issue.png" align="middle" width="1000"/>

 just ignore it.
-It is promoted because with a plus/pro versions of Unity or if you are an member of this project regestered on Unity you get access to things like cloud build and other services, but this isn't needed at all.
+It is promoted because with a plus/pro versions of Unity or if you are an member of this project registered on Unity you get access to things like cloud build and other services, but this isn't needed at all.

 ## Utilities

+In the above section, you went through the entire pipline of making an Arena game, hope you enjoy it.
+Go on with this section to explore more handy utilities in Arena.

 ### Visualize Vector Observation